Little-Apple-Cyborgs-5968/swervebase/README.md

 - Consider setting up the PDM package manager.
 - Implement a custom dashboard.
 (FOR PID TWEAKING)
 - work on simulation (physics.py)
-- make sure the swerve code works with our modules (MK4i Swerve Module kraken x60 motor shaft) check both chassis.py and swervermodule.py
+- make sure the swerve code works with our modules (MK4i Swerve Module kraken x60 motor shaft) check both chassis.py (from team 4774) and swervermodule.py (official example)

 ### Code Structure (TODO: Convert to this)